uoftcprg/pokerkit/docs/source/customizations.rst

        )

 You might see a catch-22 here.
 Note that constructing stages require games.
 But, game also needs stages to be defined.
-The solution to this problem brings poker definition classes into the picture.
+The solution to this problem brings poker variant classes into the picture.

-Poker Definitions
+Poker Variants
 -----------------

-You can think of definitions as the class that contains everything about poker rules.
+You can think of variants as the class that contains everything about poker rules.
 You supply an instance of this to the constructor of the poker game.
-The game then will call definition's methods to create decks, evaluators, and, of course, stages.
+The game then will call variant's methods to create decks, evaluators, and, of course, stages.

 .. code-block:: python